Privacy Policies Hub

 Legal obligations Legitimate interests |

-Identity and Contact Data; National identifiers and work eligibility information; Employment history and Recruitment Data; Other information. |
+Identity and Contact Data National Identifiers and Work Eligibility Information Employment History and Recruitment Data Other information

-To assess effectiveness and improve our recruitment processes, analyzing and discovering trends | Legitimate interests (e.g., to effectively organize our recruitment) |
+To assess effectiveness and improve our recruitment processes, analyzing and discovering trends

-Identity and Contact Data; Employment history and Recruitment Data; Other information. |
+Identity and Contact Data Employment History and Recruitment Data Other information

 6. HOW WE SHARE YOUR PERSONAL DATA